FernandoFigueroa0710/Basic-Express-Website/README.md

 * Run `npm run server` script
 * Access your `http:localhost:3000` to view the project
 ### A note:
-this project requires to have `Nodemon` installed at a global level in your computer.
+This project requires to have `Nodemon` installed at a global level in your computer.
 If you don't have `nodemon` run the script server file on project with your node at a local level to get the server started.